 Roll inherited assets into your own retirement account

 Spouses can roll assets into their own 401(k) or IRA.
-If the original account owner had already started taking required minimum distributions (RMDs), the spouse may choose to continue taking RMDs or roll over the 401(k) into an account in their name, and wait until they turn 73, the age when RMDs begin.
-Rollovers of pre-tax funds to a Roth retirement account would be subject to tax.
+If the original account owner had already started taking required minimum distributions (RMDs), the spouse may choose to continue taking RMDs in an inherited IRA or roll over the 401(k) into an account in their name and wait until they turn 73, the general age when RMDs begin.
+Converting pre-tax funds to a Roth retirement account would be immediate income subject to tax.
+Consult a tax advisor if you’re considering a Roth conversion.

-SECURE Act 2.0 also allows a spouse to elect to be treated as the original employee, for purposes of using the Uniform Lifetime Table for RMDs.
-(Beneficiaries typically use the Single Life Expectancy Table to calculate RMDs.)
-This provision went into effect in 2024.
-It may be advantageous for a surviving spouse who is older than the deceased spouse, because the surviving spouse could wait to take RMDs until the deceased spouse would have reached age 73.
-They could then use the Uniform Life Table that may be a longer period than the Single Life Expectancy Table.
-Until then, the funds continue growing tax-deferred, or tax-free in the case of a Roth 401(k).
+Effective 2024, a provision of SECURE Act 2.0 also allows a spouse beneficiary to elect to be treated as the deceased employee for RMD purposes and to use the Uniform Lifetime Table to calculate RMDs.
+(Beneficiaries typically use the Single Life Expectancy Table to do this.)
+This may benefit a surviving spouse who’s older than the deceased spouse, because the surviving spouse could wait to take RMDs until the deceased spouse would have reached age 73.
+The surviving spouse could then use the Uniform Life Table, which may provide a longer payment period than the Single Life Expectancy Table.
+Until then, the funds continue growing tax-deferred, or potentially tax-free in the case of a Roth 401(k).

-If the spouse is younger than 59½, rolls funds over into their own retirement account, and makes withdrawals, they will be subject to a 10% early withdrawal penalty and withdrawals will be taxed as ordinary income (except for qualified Roth withdrawals).
+If the spouse is younger than 59½ and decides to roll funds over into their own retirement account, and then makes withdrawals, they may be subject to a 10% early withdrawal penalty and withdrawals will be taxed as ordinary income (except for qualified Roth withdrawals).2

 This option is available only to spouse beneficiaries.